velovint/trials-score/README.md

 ## TODO
 * Score formatter that can be shared between list and entry
-* Page title on score entry page
-* Add SectionScoresRepository and move load or create scores logic in it
 * Move score updating and merge logic out of ScoreCardViewModel.
 Not sure where it should be though
-* Update score calculation to ignore not scored sections
+* Add SectionScoresRepository and move load or create scores logic in it
+* Move Clear button to top menu
+* Page title on score entry page
 * Group entries on leaderboard by class
 * Sort entries on leaderboard by completed laps (desc), points (asc), name (asc)
 * How to use DI?
+* ~Update score calculation to ignore not scored sections~
 * ~Reset database between integration tests~
 * ~Integration test for creating new rider record~
 * ~Create new rider with empty score card~